pranigopu/appliedStatistics/expansion/README.md

 ---

-**NOTE**: _A process is identified as a unique process based on common factors in its results, outcomes or samples.
+**NOTE**: _A process is identified as a unique process based on common factors underlying its results, outcomes or samples.
 Even a so-called "pure" random process is identified as a unique process based on the common factor or set of factors (known or unknown) that lead to a constant probability for any outcome._

 ---